How To File a Chargeback on a Foreign Transaction

 - Follow the prompts to build your case

 DoNotPay will fax the chargeback request and supporting documentation to the credit card company for you.
 Expect the chargeback to take several weeks to process.

 What Else Can DoNotPay Do?

 DoNotPay is designed to save you time and frustration when it comes to disputing a charge, and the painless process can assist you well beyond disputing a towing charge on your credit card.
 There 's no reason to be intimidated by big business!
-With DoNotPay's 'Chargeback Instantly' product, you can also dispute a transaction from any of these companies:
+With DoNotPay's 'File a Chargeback' product, you can also dispute a transaction from any of these companies: